Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/skip-indexes/minmax.md

 ---
 ### Use cases

-#### Strong correlation between column from table ORDER BY / PARTITION BY key and other column which is regularly being used in WHERE condition.
+#### Strong correlation between column from table ORDER BY / PARTITION BY key and other column which is regularly being used in WHERE condition

 Good example is incremental ID which increasing with time.